Visit our Sister Sites:

 Grow Corn in full sun.
 It prefers rich, fertile soil.
 Soil should drain well.
 Corn thrives in the heat of summer.
 Plants are somewhat tolerant of dry soil.

-Sow seeds directly into the garden after all danger of frost and the soil has begun to warm.
+Sow corn seeds directly into the garden after all danger of frost and the soil has begun to warm.
 Planted too early, the seeds will rot in wet, cold soil.
 Plant in rows, about 1/2 to 1 inch deep.
 Space four to six inches apart in rows three feet apart.
 Water well after planting, and again two to four days later if there has been no rain.

 Corn likes it hot.
 It is somewhat resistant to dry weather.
 It sends it's roots deep, seeking moisture in the dry summer conditions.
 It will be one of the last garden vegetables to wilt in the heat of the sun and drought.
 Corn does not like frost or freezes.